orassayag/mbox-crawler/INSTRUCTIONS.md

 FAST & BASIC START.
 ===================
 1. Open the project in IDE (Current to 03/11/2021 I'm using VSCode).
-2. Place the MBOX file in the src/sources directory.
+2. Place the MBOX file in the 'src/sources' directory.
-3. Open the following file in the src/settings/settings.js file.
+3. Open the following file in the 'src/settings/settings.js' file.
 4. Next - Time to install the NPM packages.
-In the terminal run 'npm run i'.
+In the terminal run: 'npm run i'.
 5. You are ready to start to crawl.
-6. In the terminal run 'npm start'.
+6. In the terminal run: 'npm start'.
 If everything goes well, you will start to see the console status line appear.
 7. If you see any error - Need to check what's changed.
-Current to 03/11/2021, It works fine.
+Current to 03/11/2021, it works fine.
 8. If no errors and the progress works OK, make sure to check on dist/ that all TXT files created successfully.
 9. Successful running application on production/development should look like this: